hannobraun/caterpillar/README.md

 Caterpillar is still in a state of early exploration, and barely usable.

+## Documentation

+For now, there's no documentation.
+The language is still very much in flux, and keeping it up-to-date would be very tedious.

+For now, check out the [examples](examples/) in the repository, as well as the Rust source code (especially unit tests) to see how it works.

 ## Acknowledgements

 Thanks go to [Martin Dederer](https://github.com/martindederer) for suggesting